oamat/nodejs/notifyPlatform/retries/retriessms/README.md

-# APIStatus, a module of NotifyPlatform for SMS&PNS return states from operator, etc
+# Retries SMS, a cron module of NotifyPlatform for processing SMS errors or SMS retries

 for more information see  https://github.com/oamat/nodejs/blob/master/notifyPlatform/README.md